Identify content gaps

 Note

 The step of sorting through user queries or keywords with the highest Search Event Count value should be performed several times over a timeframe of a few days.
-This ensures that all occurences and day-to-day changes are captured.
+This ensures that all occurrences and day-to-day changes are captured.
 The high Search Event Count value may have little to no results for different reasons:

 • The search may have been performed by the same user multiple times, wherein they entered a misspelled keyword repeatedly.